sherwinvishesh/Read-Easy/README.md

 A heavier bottom is used to show which way is supposed to be down.
 OpenDyslexic also has other features, like wider letter spacing and a unique italic style.

+## Contributing

+Contributions to enhance this project are welcomed.
+Please feel free to fork the repository, make changes, and submit pull requests.

 ## Support

-For support, please open an issue on the GitHub project page.
+If you encounter any issues or have any questions, please submit an issue on the GitHub issue tracker or feel free to contact me.

-## Contributing

-We welcome contributions!
-Please read our contributing guide to learn how to propose bugfixes, improvements, and new features.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Read Easy is open source and available under the [Apache-2.0 License](LICENSE).

 ## Acknowledgments

 - Special thanks to the OpenDyslexic project for providing the fonts used in this extension.
+- Thanks to everyone who visits and uses this page.
+Your interest and feedback are what keep us motivated.
+- Special thanks to all the contributors who help maintain and improve this project.
+Your dedication and hard work are greatly appreciated.

+## Connect with Me

+Feel free to reach out and connect with me on [LinkedIn](https://www.linkedin.com/in/sherwinvishesh) or [Instagram](https://www.instagram.com/sherwinvishesh/).

+---

+Made with ❤️ by Sherwin